-Jody Zellen is an artist living in Los Angeles, California.
-She works in many media simultaneously making photographs, installations, net art, public art, as well as artists' books that explore the subject of the urban environment.
-She employs media-generated representations of contemporary and historic cities as raw material for aesthetic and social investigations.
+Jody Zellen is a Los Angeles based artist who works in many media simultaneously making interactive installations, mobile apps, net art, animations, drawings, paintings, photographs, public art, and artists' books.
+She employs media-generated representations as raw material for aesthetic and social investigations.
 She also thinks about ways to integrate interactivity and technology into her works.